adamenger/spacelift-gcp-example-repo/README.md

 In this repo we've published a module under `modules/spacelift-operator`.
 This module reduces the boilerplate to add the Spacelift Operator account to each project.

-You can use it like so:
+You can use it by adding a `spacelift.tf` that contains the following in each project:

 ```
 module "spacelift-operator" {